Thomas-Elder/python-machine-learning/progress.md

 [[64  4] - 64 correct nobuy predictions, 4 incorrect
 [ 3 29]] - 3 incorrect buy predictions, 29 correct

 And an accuracy of 0.93, so 4% better than logistic regression.

+Support vector machine works similarly to SVR in regression, in that we're looking at the data points closer together, and finding a classification line with the maximum margin between that line and the closest vectors.

+This line is called the max margin hyperplane, while we're visualising it here as a line, with more features this line becomes a hyperplane of many dimensions.

+I tried out SVM before watching the lecture, and got these results:
+[[66  2] - 66 correct nobuy predictions, 2 incorrect
+[ 8 24]] - 8 incorrect buy predictions, 24 correct

+Accuracy 0.9 - number of correct predictions divided by total number of predictions, so 90% correct.